nikitavoloboev/data/databases/databases.md

 - [trona](https://github.com/igorkamyshev/trona) - Write DB migrations with SQL and run them with a CLI.
 - [Azimutt](https://azimutt.app/) - Explore your database schema.
 - [Models](https://github.com/tvallotton/models) - Tool for automated migrations for PostgreSQL, SQLite and MySQL.
+- [Atlas](https://atlasgo.io/) - Set of tools designed to help companies better work with their data.
+It includes several components that can be used individually but are designed to work very well together. ([Code](https://github.com/ariga/atlas))

 ## Notes